Why Didn't He Call After The First Date?

 - People can smell desperation or neediness a mile away.
 This cannot be overstated.
 While it's normal to get worried about never meeting the right person and being single forever, it's crucial that you do the counter-intuitive thing and LET GO of the attachment you have to the outcome of your date.

 - When you let go of your inner anxiety to have this person, this date, be the answer to your dating prayers, you can relax and really be present with yourself and your date.
 Breathe, girl!

 - You might be coming off as interviewing your date.
 Many guys have told us that some girls seem to be checking off the boxes rather than making an emotional connection.
 One of the biggest complaints we hear is that the woman seems overly focused on his job and financial security.
 While this is crucial information, it's also not for the first date.

 - Your date may perceive you as having lots of baggage.
 Are you talking about your ex too much?
 Your parent's divorce?
 Your bad luck with jobs or dates?

 You can't possibly take responsibility for all of the factors going on in someone's life and in their head, so you need to take a deep breath and re-focus on yourself.

-Bottom line: Don't rip yourself to shreds and assume responsibility.
+Bottom line: Don't rip yourself to shreds, give away your power and assume responsibility.
 If he wants to call you he will.
 If it isn't the right connection, he won't.
 Keep looking, and remind yourself that every date you go on is just practice for the day you and the love of your life lock eyes.